 PRATTLE.
 I always to be ſure, makes a point to keep up the dignity of the family I lives in.
 Wou'd you take a more ſolid refreſhment?--Have you lunch'd, Mr. Bribe?

-But as late as 1817 the only definition of lunch in Webster's is "a large piece of food."
-OED says in 1820s the word "was regarded either as a vulgarism, or as a fashionable affectation."
+As late as 1817 the only definition of lunch (n.) in Webster's is "a large piece of food," but this is now obsolete.
+OED says in 1820s the word "was regarded either as a vulgarism or as a fashionable affectation."
 Related: Lunched; lunching.
-Lunch money is attested from 1868; lunch-time (n.) is from 1821; lunch hour is from 1840.
+Lunch money is attested from 1868.
+Lunch-time is from 1821; lunch hour is from 1840; lunch-break is from 1960.
 Slang phrase out to lunch "insane, stupid, clueless" first recorded 1955, on notion of being "not there."
-Old English had nonmete "afternoon meal," literally "noon-meat."

 BRIBE.
 Lunch'd O dear!
 Permit me, my dear Mrs. Prattle, to refreſh my sponge, upon the honey dew that clings to your raviſhing pouters.
 O!
 Mrs. Prattle, this ſhall be my lunch. (kiſſes)

 ["The Mode," in William Davies' "Plays Written for a Private Theatre," London, 1786]